zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 ## Appendix: a Timeline

-As far as I can tell, The Bug has been present in Pip in one form or another **for almost the entire history** of Pip.
-Here's a timeline of events I've identified relevant to The Bug:
+It's hard for me to be sure exactly when Pip first supported downloading Python packages without either installing them or tracking down their dependencies; and the command syntax for doing so has changed over time.
+But as far as I can tell, using this feature has resulted in Pip still attempting to build the package - therefore running arbitrary code - for the entire time that it has been available.

+PyPI doesn't have the original 0.1.x releases, but [the 0.2 release](https://pypi.org/project/pip/0.2/) -- the first to bear the name "pip" -- is from October 2008.

+I had a look through Pip 0.2 source code, and, as far as I can tell, it describes a `--no-install` (yes, really) flag for `pip install` which is documented to "Download and unpack all packages, but don't actually install them".
+I find it quite unpleasant tracing through this code (which is almost certainly unusuable in a modern environment) but from what I can tell, it would indeed attempt to build packages (and run code from `setup.py` - explicitly looked up by name, since back then Distutils/Setuptools was your only option) in this circumstance.
+But I'm really not set up to test this properly.

+For reference, I've assembled the following timeline of relevant events:

+### October 2009

+[Version 0.5 adds](https://pip.pypa.io/en/stable/news/#v0-5) the `--no-deps` and `--download` flags for `pip install`.
+The `--download` flag actually specifies a directory where downloads should be put (the canonical name is `--download-dir` per the changelog), but it implies `--no-install` when set.
+(Given the wording in future bug reports, one would be forgiven for assuming that the feature of downloading without full installation was added here, but it wasn't.)

+### July 2011

+It's [reported](https://github.com/pypa/pip/issues/315) that `pip install --download` won't download dependencies, even *without* specifying `--no-deps`.
+(The `--download` flag for `pip install` was available since at least 0.6, and `--no-deps` since 0.5; but the earliest versions are not dated in the changelog, and there's no clear indication of exactly when the download feature was added.
+PyPI doesn't )

+### January 2012

+It's [pointed out](https://github.com/pypa/pip/issues/425) that Pip runs arbitrary code from `setup.py` in a separate context - the risk of the connection to PyPI being spoofed.
+(In those days, SSL and HTTPS were not nearly so plug-and-play as they are now.)

 ### February 2012

-[Pip v1.1 is released](https://pip.pypa.io/en/stable/news/#v1-1).
-From the changelog: "`--download` now downloads dependencies as well.
-Thanks Qiangning Hong. (#315)" (The `--download` flag for `pip install` was available since at least 0.6, but the earliest versions are not dated in the changelog, and there's no clear indication of exactly when the feature was added.
-PyPI doesn't have the original 0.1.x releases, but [the 0.2 release](https://pypi.org/project/pip/0.2/) -- the first to bear the name "pip" -- is from October 2008.)
+[Pip v1.1 is released](https://pip.pypa.io/en/stable/news/#v1-1), fixing the issue reported in July 2011.

 ### June 2014

 Issue 1884, "[Avoid generating metadata in `pip download --no-deps ...`](https://github.com/pypa/pip/issues/1884) (as it's currently titled) is opened on the Pip bug tracker.
-This appears to be the first report of The Bug.
+This is the earliest report I could find of the issue, and seems to have become the canonical version of the bug report (others are closed as duplicates of it).
+At the time, the most recent version of Pip would have been 1.5.6; the original bug report didn't specify a version number.
 The first reply offers a choice quote:

 > It's an unfortunate fact of the Python packaging ecosystem that anything related to packaging always involves arbitrary code execution (referring to `setup.py`).